jeftegoes/AwsOverview/AWS CICD.md

 - Interactions are done using Git (standard).
 - **Authentication**
   - **SSH Keys:** AWS Users can configure SSH keys in their IAM Console.
-  - **HTTPS:** With AWS CLI Credential helper or Git Credentials for IAM user.
+  - **HTTPS:**
+    1. Set-up a **Git credential helper** using your access key credentials specified in your AWS credential profile.
+    2. Generate HTTPS Git credentials for AWS CodeCommit (IAM).
+Specify the credentials in the Git Credential Manager.
 - **Authorization**
   - IAM policies to manage users/roles permissions to repositories.
 - **Encryption**